 Farming communities are an important part of our Tennessee way of life.

-Between 2000-2012 we protected three farms totaling nearly 600 acres in Robertson County using conservation agreements, but last year we recognized the critical need to ramp up efforts as development is exponentially growing in this county.
-In 2013 alone, we closed on five new conservation agreements totaling over 1,100 acres in Robertson County.
+Between 2000-2012 we protected three farms totaling nearly 600 acres in Robertson County using conservation agreements.
+We recognized the critical need to ramp up efforts as development is exponentially growing in this county.
+In 2013 alone, we closed on five new conservation agreements totaling over 1,100 acres in Robertson County, and our work has continued to present day.

 Farms in this region have some of the most highly productive soils in the state according to 2012 Department of Agriculture statistics.
 They are used for row crop production, forage for livestock and timber production.